Voldoen jouw werkschoenen nog aan de veiligheidseisen?

 Age and maintenance

-• Also once or twice a month with shoe polish or leather grease Greasing is not an unnecessary luxury.
+• Also once or twice a month with shoe polish or leather grease greasing is not an unnecessary luxury.
 Smooth and waxed leather is more resistant to water and dirt and easier to maintain.

 Accidents at work